Author: LMJA Blog

 Negativity Comes In Many Forms

 With all up the upheaval in our professional lives, waking up in a “bad mood” can feel like an everyday occurrence.
 It can make us want to hide and isolate ourselves from friends, family and life in general.
-We may not even be aware at how much negativity has affected our day-to-day thinking.
+In fact, we may not even be aware at how much negativity has affected our day-to-day thinking.

 Negativity can feel like a vicious cycle: you try your best to be positive, but then you get another text, email or have a conversation that sends you on a downward spiral.
 Prolonged periods of cynical thinking, denial and catastrophizing can create neural pathways in the brain that encourage sadness.
 These feelings can cause our brain to distort the truth and make it even more difficult to break the negative cycle.
 There are some common types of negativity that we may not even realize we’re falling victim to.
 Here are 7 examples: